British government tells Scots staying in UK is worth 1,400 pounds each

 “They’re desperately trying to distract attention from that fundamental question ... that there simply wouldn’t be the same level of resources available for public services if Scotland were independent,” Alexander said.

-Scottish nationalists differ sharply with anti-independence campaigners on likely future tax revenue from North Sea oil, as well as whether an independent Scotland would be able to boost producitivty and slow the aging of Scotland’s population. ($1 = 0.5952 British Pounds)

-Reporting by Alistair Smout, additional reporting by William James, writing by David Milliken
+Scottish nationalists differ sharply with anti-independence campaigners on likely future tax revenue from North Sea oil, as well as whether an independent Scotland would be able to boost producitivty and slow the ageing of Scotland’s population. ($1 = 0.5952 British Pounds) (Reporting by Alistair Smout, additional reporting by William James, writing by David Milliken)